anweiyu/anweiyu.github.io/_pages/about.md

 ======
 ・M.A., Chinese as a Second Language (Applied Linguistics)
 National Taiwan Normal University, Taipei, Taiwan
-・B.A., International Relations (World Trade and Development Economics), Chinese and Japanese
+・B.A., International Relations, Chinese and Japanese
 University of California, Davis, U.S.A.